w0527452/CISP301/ch3.md

 * It's not always easy to tell where they are defined and what their expected value is.
 * Any code anywhere can change the value of a global variable.

+\pagebreak
+## Algorithm Workbench

+1\.
+Design a module named timesTen.
+The module should accept an Integer argument.
+When the module is called, it should display the product of its argument multiplied times 10.

+	Module timesTen(Integer n)
+	  Declare Integer res
+	  Set res = n * 10
+	  Display res
+	End Module